quicwg/multipath/draft-ietf-quic-multipath.md

 Note that, other than for the NEW_CONNECTION_ID frame of {{Section 19.15 of QUIC-TRANSPORT}}, the sequence number applies on a per-path context.
 This means different connection IDs on different paths may have the same sequence number value.
+However, the value of the Connection ID MUST be unique across all paths.

-Respectively, the Retire Prior To field indicates which connection IDs should be retired for the path with the Path ID in the Path Identifier field.
+The Retire Prior To field indicates which connection IDs should be retired among those that share the Path ID in the Path Identifier field.
+Connection IDs associated with different path IDs are not affected.

 Note that the NEW_CONNECTION_ID frame can only be used to issue or retire connection IDs for the initial path with Path ID 0.

+Endpoints SHOULD NOT issue updates of the Retire Prior To field for a specific path ID before receiving RETIRE_CONNECTION_ID frames that retire all connection IDs indicated by the previous Retire Prior To value for that path ID.
+That is, the rule stated in the last paragraph of {{Section 5.1.2 of QUIC-TRANSPORT}} shall be applied independently for each path, not for the whole connection.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}